-Working with preschoolers brings me overwhelming joy and fulfillment.
-It’s what I do best, what I love most and what I plan to devote a lifetime to.
+Working with young children brings me overwhelming joy and fulfillment.
+It’s what I do best, what I love most, and what I plan to devote a lifetime to.

 There is nowhere I feel more alive than under a leafy, green canopy with a rushing creek beneath my feet.
 Nothing moves me more than rediscovering this world through the eyes of a child.
-I am deeply passionate about children’s need for a connection with nature and the opportunity to explore their world, unhindered.
+I am deeply passionate about children’s need for immersion in nature and the right to play freely.
 Thank you for considering Woodland Schoolhouse!
 I am immensely excited and humbled to be your child’s guide.